 - Discuss the deal only with this candidate.

-- Do not try to negotiate better terms at this stage, as this would destroy any trust that is developing between you and the buyer.
+- Do not try to renegotiate terms at this stage, as this would destroy any trust that is developing between you and the buyer.
 A good working relationship is important.

 This is a signed agreement setting out the deal's chief points.
 Parts may be legally binding.
 For example: